voteliquid/blog/_posts/2017-04-17-liquid-democracy-and-a-free-political-economy.md

 [Liquid democracy](https://intro.liquid.vote) uses modern technology to evolve our political process, offering new options for everyone.

-All citizens can now use the [United platform](https://united.vote) to directly vote for and against legislation—something previously limited to the 0.0001% of elected legislators.
+All citizens can now use the [Liquid platform](https://liquid.us) to directly vote for and against legislation—something previously limited to the 0.0001% of elected legislators.
 Since voting can occur daily, rather than biennially, this massively expands our public space's liquidity.

 On top of this, individuals may select *personal* representatives to also vote on legislation for them.